alberttheprince/rpemotes-reborn/README.md

 ----------------------

 **Q: Why do I see particle effects but other players don't?**

 **A:** Originally, DullPear was unable to figure out how to sync these, however as of August 2022, AvaN0x was able to pull this off using state bags.
 Some bugs may still occur, if you come across any, please let us know 🙂.

 ----------------------

 **Q: I bought this script off someone and noticed it had a lot of the same animations.
 Can you help me?**

 **A:** Unfortunately you got scammed and that's your fault.
-Dpemotes is and always will be **FREE**.
+I am well aware of other websites uploading “600+ custom animation packs” however they are not custom, and a lot of it is stolen content from my menu.
+Dpemotes is and always will be FREE.

 ----------------------

 **Q: Can I add my own emotes to this?**

 **A:** Of course!
 We've added a AnimationListCustom.lua for you to add any Rockstar Games or your own emotes into.

-Please see my in depth [tutorial](https://forum.cfx.re/t/how-to-menyoo-to-dpemotes-conversion/4775018) for using Menyoo, adding props to bones, getting Shared Emotes coordinates and converting them to work with DpEmotes.
+Please see my in depth tutorial for using Menyoo, adding props to bones, getting Shared Emotes coordinates and converting them to work with DpEmotes.

-You may sell ***custom made*** animations, however the menu must remain free.
+You may sell custom made animations, however the menu must remain free.
 You are not allowed to include it as an 'addon bonus'.

-This file does NOT need to be overwritten each update.
 ----------------------

-**Q: I bought a pack of custom animations, how can I add them to your fork of DpEmotes?**
+*Q: I bought a pack of custom animations, how can I add them to your fork of DpEmotes?*

 **A:** Usually the person who created them will provide code snippets for adding animations to DpEmotes, however unfortunately not everyone is this generous.
 If for whatever reason they haven't, you should contact them.